digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-29.md

 - Working on a more elaborate project description.
 - Still looking at different DSLs, and methods to describe manufacturing robots, e.g. which attributes are important for a robotic arm, or for a tool etc.

+#### Hao Feng
+- The technical report is closed to be finished.
+- Meet with Claudio about the road for publications.
+- Wrote the controller codes for the incubator and co-somulation.
+-Investigated a platoon control with time delay.

 ## Sub-projects status

 #### Sub-project X